Use this checklist to ensure everything is set up to create maximum impact on and before your launch.

 2. Set a release date

 Ensure enough lead time to prepare your launch campaign.
-Usually 6 weeks in advance.
+This will vary depending on the label.

 3. Prepare a release folder with all assets for sharing

 This will include your release, the album artwork and your EPK (Electronic Press Kit).

 Your EPK should include the following: